lamkaiwen/Project-VeriTrue-Google-Chrome-Built-In-AI-Challenge/README.md

 ## Installation
-Download this entire application as zip folder and unpack it.
+Download this entire application as a zip folder and unpack it.
 There are no other dependencies needed to be installed or any othr configurations to be set-up.
 Once done, it can be easily set up straightaway in Google Chrome.

 You should see something similar to the screenshot below.
 ![image](https://github.com/user-attachments/assets/2d79bda6-ce1c-4604-9352-17a8091e4790)